MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

     > [!div class="mx-imgBorder"]
     > ![Change view.](media/change-model-ownership-view.png "Change view")

-2. Select the row associated to the model you a reassign and select Assing **AI Builder Datasets Containers**.
+1. Select the row associated to the model you are reassigning.

+1. Select **AI Builder Dataset Containers**.
 A window will open where you can change the owner.

 ### Can I disable the sharing feature for AI model makers and only allow admins to do it?